-For example, a misunderstanding of the above is reflected in the discussion at the end of \cite{LiMuldowney1995LowBounds}, which contains a statement about insufficiency (to be robust) of a similar inequality $\lambda_{1}(\Xi;q) + \lambda_{2}(\Xi;q) < 0$ for any $q \in \mathcal{Q}$ in terms of local Lyapunov exponents\footnote{Here $\lambda_{1}(\Xi;q)$ is given by taking the limit superior in \eqref{EQ: ErgodicDVolumes} for $d=1$ and $\lambda_{1}(\Xi;q) + \lambda_{2}(\Xi;q)$ is obtained from the same operation for $d=2$.} $\lambda_{1}(\Xi;q)$ and $\lambda_{2}(\Xi;q)$.
-A more specific formulation is contained in the subsequent work of the same authors.
-Namely, in the remark from p.~1076 in \cite{LiMuldowney1996SIAMGlobStab} they write\footnote{For convenience, we omitted notations from the original text.}: ``Since the global attractor is not necessarily preserved under a local $C^1$ perturbation at a nonwandering point, the criterion may not be robust under such perturbations''.
-This clearly indicates the presence of a misbelief.
+Another misunderstanding is evident in the discussion at the end of \cite{LiMuldowney1995LowBounds}, which includes a statement regarding the insufficiency (for robustness) of a similar inequality, $\lambda_{1}(\Xi;q) + \lambda_{2}(\Xi;q) < 0$ for any $q \in \mathcal{Q}$, in terms of local Lyapunov exponents\footnote{Here, \(\exp(\lambda_{1}(\Xi;q))\) is defined as the limit superior in \eqref{EQ: ErgodicDVolumes} for $d=1$, and $\exp(\lambda_{1}(\Xi;q) + \lambda_{2}(\Xi;q))$ is obtained from the same operation for $d=2$.} $\lambda_{1}(\Xi;q)$ and $\lambda_{2}(\Xi;q)$.
+A more precise formulation appears in the subsequent work by the same authors.
+Specifically, in \cite[Remark on p.~1076]{LiMuldowney1996SIAMGlobStab}, they state\footnote{For convenience, we have omitted some notations from the original text.}: ``Since the global attractor is not necessarily preserved under a local $C^1$ perturbation at a nonwandering point, the criterion may not be robust under such perturbations''.
+This clearly indicates the presence of a misconception.

-From Corollary \ref{COR: DVolumesUniformAsDVolumesOverMeasure} it can be deduced that $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) = \lambda_{1}(\Xi;q) + \lambda_{2}(\Xi;q)$ for some $q \in \mathcal{A}$ and, consequently, the local Lyapunov exponents give the same inequality.
-It is also clear that the condition $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ is the maximum that can be achieved from the investigation of linearization cocycles without additional hypotheses.
-So, it is not surprising that known applications of the generalized Bendixson criterion are implicitly concerned with verification of such conditions by computing maximized or averaged exponents in adapted metrics.
-We refer to \cite{AnikushinRomanov2023FreqConds} for more discussions.
+From Corollary \ref{COR: DVolumesUniformAsDVolumesOverMeasure}, it follows that $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) = \lambda_{1}(\Xi; q) + \lambda_{2}(\Xi; q)$ for some $q \in \mathcal{A}$.
+Consequently, the local Lyapunov exponents provide the same inequality.
+It is also evident that the condition $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ represents the strongest inequality attainable through the analysis of linearization cocycles without additional assumptions.
+Therefore, it is unsurprising that known applications of the generalized Bendixson criterion focus implicitly on verifying such conditions by computing maximized or averaged exponents in adapted metrics.
+For further discussion, we refer to \cite{AnikushinRomanov2023FreqConds}.